Oliver Smedley: Political career

 Smedley took over the Free Trade League and the Cobden Club in 1958.

-Smedley was also a Liberal politician, standing against Rab Butler in Saffron Walden in the general elections of 1950 and 1951.
-In all he contested eighteen Parliamentary elections.
+As a Liberal Party politician, he stood against Rab Butler in Saffron Walden in the general elections of 1950 and 1951.
+In all, he contested eighteen parliamentary elections.
 According to Richard Cockett, Smedley and Alfred Suenson-Taylor "sought to keep the flames of Gladstonian Liberalism burning within the [Liberal] Party" and to oppose the influence of William Beveridge and John Maynard Keynes.
 Smedley was a critic of what he considered to be the Liberal Party's abandonment of free trade and self-improvement.
-In a speech in Westminster on 8 November 1952 Smedley said:

-It surely becomes clearer every day that no significant issue really divides the front benches of the House of Commons...A tremendous responsibility therefore rests on Liberals inside the House and out, to tell the people the truth.
-Members of the other parties cannot bring themselves to do so...We must warn the people that there can be no hope of survival in an intensely competitive world if our energies, enterprise and adaptability continue to be fettered by the outmoded trappings and controls of the centrally planned economy.

-He left the Liberal Party in 1962 due to his opposition to their favourable attitude to British membership of the European Economic Community.
+Smedley left the Liberal Party in 1962 due to his opposition to their favourable attitude to British membership of the European Economic Community (EEC).
 He founded the Keep Britain Out campaign to oppose British membership of the EEC.
 The Times claimed that Smedley "believed that the EEC undermined the sovereignty of Britain and he was relentless in his efforts to save Britain from the high food prices of the protectionist common agricultural policies".

-In 1982 he founded the Free Trade Liberal Party with Alexander.
+In 1982, he founded the Free Trade Liberal Party with Alexander.

-Bars and nightclubs

-Smedley also owned and ran a bar and nightclub in Albufeira, Portugal, called the Seven and the Seven and a Half.
-Tom Jones and others performed there, as well as his son Charles Smedley (he had two children, the other is Emma Currie).

 Pirate radio

 In 1964, with Alan Crawford, Smedley helped to form the British company Project Atlanta Limited that successfully launched Radio Atlanta, Britain's second full-time offshore commercial pirate radio station.
 The station used a ship that had once been the home of Radio Nord.
 Radio Atlanta eventually merged with the Caroline Organization led by Irishman Ronan O'Rahilly, and changed its name to Radio Caroline South.
 When Reginald Calvert, manager of The Fortunes pop group, founded a rival pirate station Radio City, Smedley tried to persuade Calvert to amalgamate with Radio Caroline in exchange for a new transmitter.
-The transmitter turned out to be antiquated and did not work properly (one of its sections had been accidentally dropped into the sea prior to being installed, though it is uncertain as to whether this was responsible for its malfunctioning) and Calvert refused to pay for it.
+The transmitter turned out to be antiquated and did not work properly (one of its sections had been accidentally dropped into the sea prior to being installed, although it is uncertain as to whether this was responsible for its malfunctioning) and Calvert refused to pay for it.
 Smedley in response hired a group of riggers to board Radio City and retrieve the transmitter.